celi23/Portfolio/index.md

 ---
 layout: page
-title: Project Overview
+title: Huijie (Cecilia) Li
 permalink: /
 exclude: true
 ---

-# Huijie (Cecilia) Li
 This is the portfolio page for Cecilia Li, a 22 year old general engineering major graduated from Harvey Mudd College.
-Bellow shows the projects I have worked on.
+Below shows the projects I have worked on.